How to Set and Achieve Goals that Stick

 If your goal is to join a gym and work out three days a week, you can mark each time you work out on the calendar.
 Make it a goal to work out 3 times each week for a month and then provide yourself with a reward.

-Now, let's take this new criteria for creating goals and apply it to the specific goals we used as examples above…
+Now, let's take this new criterion for creating goals and apply them to the specific goals we used as examples above…

 More examples of making goals measurable (using the specific goal samples given above):